cloki0610/CI-Portfolio-Project-5/README.md

 The project also use Django allauth to set up a user authorization system to provide restricted access to certain features on the website that are not intended for unauthorized users.
 User need a valid e-mail to receive confirmation e-mail to confirm their e-mail to login to the website.

 All image file uploads from the user should store and be protected in AWS S3 bucket, but there are limit of the usage because it is still using AWS free tier service.

+The project use stripe to handle the payment method, with set up an account and to use the test service, the the project will handle the security in the payment process.
+All the related secret will store in env.py and heroku.
+The project also use their webhook feature to save the payment detail and send confirmation e-mail after a successful payment, so an endpoint setting are also created in the stripe account to resist the connection from others.

 ### **Surface Plane**